 The kitchen shall contain an Energy Star certified refrigerator/freezer, with a minimum of 18 cubic feet capacity, connected to the power supply, in good working order and capable of supplying the service for which it is intended.
 A refrigerator water line shall be provided to accommodate any refrigerator upgrades.
-Color shall be either black or white.
+Color shall be either black or white, where all appliances match in color and brand.